npgrosser/autowired/README.md

 ## Example Application — FastAPI

-Although FastAPI already provides a powerful dependency injection feature, you might want to reuse your autowired-based context classes.
+Although FastAPI already provides a powerful dependency injection mechanism, you might want to reuse your autowired-based context classes.
 The following example shows how to use autowired in a FastAPI application.
-It does not aim to replace FastAPI's dependency injection, but rather demonstrates how to seamlessly combine both.
+It does not aim to replace FastAPI's dependency injection, but rather demonstrates how to seamlessly combine both approaches.

 ```python
 from dataclasses import dataclass